-Of course it’s called Triple Berry because it calls for 3 kind of berries.
+Of course it’s called Triple Berry because it calls for 3 kinds of berries.
 But you can just use 3 times as much of one kind if that’s what you would like to do.

 Recipe Notes for Paleo Berry Cobbler